All Episodes

 They'll be indicted.

-And we learned, I think the biggest story last week is John Solomon's story, which of course, Bruce Orr warned everybody in the DOJ and the FBI, warned them all that the dossier was Clinton bought and paid for.
+And we learned, I think, the biggest story last week is John Solomon's story, which, of course, Bruce Orr warned everybody in the DOJ and the FBI, warned them all that the dossier was Clinton bought and paid for.

-It was unverified, it was not corroborated.
+It was not corroborated.

-Again, not verified, not corroborated against Carter Page, who's going to join us by the way in the next hour.
+Again, not verified, not corroborated against Carter Page, who's going to join us, by the way, in the next hour.

 Anyway, Greg Jarrett, John Solomon are with us.